Pestifera, Museum of Contemporary Art- Rivoli - June 26th – September 25th - 2020 -

-The Festival, founded by Giovanni Minerba and Ottavio Mario Mai and directed for three editions by Irene Dionisio keeps developing within continuity and the enhancement of its three decades of tradition: a particularly focused ‘eye’ trained on cinema, offering new, visionary and prophetic narrative viewpoints about complex contemporary reality.
+The Festival, founded by Giovanni Minerba and Ottavio Mario Mai and directed by Irene Dionisio for three editions, keeps evolving and offering new, visionary and prophetic narrative viewpoints about the complex contemporary reality, thanks to its three-decades tradition and a particular focus on cinema.
 Among the many authors it presented over the years with premieres, are Gus Van Sant, Gregg Araki and Ken Russell.

 LaComune - Cinematographic Observatory on Contemporaneity

-LACOMUNE is a device, a gym for active citizenship, a pilot project for a film observatory and permanent assembly on an annual basis.
-The project is structured on the basis of a common theme identified on the basis of its cultural, social and political relevance and topicality, its imaginative reach and the impact it has on people's lives.
-The project focuses on a projection device introduced by conversations with the respective authors and / or civil talent and accompanied by meetings in public and / or digital places, preceded by in-depth speeches.
-The project was born from the co-design of the work team - with widespread leadership - composed of the curators Francesca Comisso and Luisa Perlo (a.titolo), Irene Dionisio, director, visual artist, the festival director and film critic Francesco Giai Via, by the cultural operator Ambra Troiano and by the philosopher and curator of the Milan Triennale Leonardo Caffo, who with Andrea Polacchi and Luca Bosonetto belongs to Arci Torino Committee constitutes the group with maieutic function that will conduct public and / or digital assemblies according to shared community rules.
+LLACOMUNE is a device, a gym for active citizenship, a pilot project for a film observatory and permanent assembly held on an annual basis.
+The project is structured around a common theme identified on the basis of its cultural, social and political relevance and topicality, its imaginative reach and the impact it has on people's lives.
+The project focuses on a projection system introduced by conversations with the respective authors and / or civil talents and accompanied by meetings in public and / or digital places, preceded by in-depth speeches.
+The project was born from the co-design of the work team - with widespread leadership - composed of the curators Francesca Comisso and Luisa Perlo (a.titolo), Irene Dionisio, director, visual artist, the festival director and film critic Francesco Giai Via, the cultural operator Ambra Troiano, the philosopher and curator of the Milan Triennale Leonardo Caffo, who, with Andrea Polacchi and Luca Bosonetto, belongs to Arci Torino Committee, which is a group with maieutic function that will conduct public and / or digital assemblies according to shared community rules.
 The project was born in collaboration with the Arci Torino Committee, Ucca, a.titolo, Associazione Cinema Ambrosio and Wild Strawberries - Laboratory for Moving Images.